contentful/slash-developers/docs/net/tutorials/managment-api.md

 var contentType = await client.ActivateContentTypeAsync("<content_type_id>", version: 7);
 ```

-You can deactivate it in a similar fashion, but you don't need to specify a version as there is no risk of data loss.
+You can deactivate the content type in a similar fashion, but you don't need to specify a version as there is no risk of data loss.

 ```csharp
 var contentType = await client.DeactivateContentTypeAsync("<content_type_id>");